-The following data reflects all responding agencies in Riverside County including 9-1-1 emergency responders (fire), and ambulance transport agencies (emergency and non-emergency).
+The following data reflects all responding agencies in Riverside County, including 9-1-1 emergency responders (fire) and ambulance transport agencies (emergency and non-emergency).

-Analysis of electronic patient care reports (ePCRs) indicates Riverside County EMS agencies generated 12,846 WIC-5150 responses between January 1, 2021 and December 31, 2021.
-This count is 4.4% below the total count observed in 2020.
-This reduction in 2021 is consistent with a significant drop in total 9-1-1 and non-emergency responses since the emergence of COVID-19 and the response to it.
+Analysis of electronic patient care reports (ePCRs) indicates Riverside County EMS agencies generated 12,547 WIC-5150 responses between July 1, 2022 and June 30, 2023.
+This count is 1.9% below the total count observed in FY 2021-22 and has been gradually decreasing since reporting began in 2018.
+However, this decrease is mostly observed in the volume of non-emergency, interfacility (IFT) type transfers, while 9-1-1 5150 responses are seeing a proportional increase.
+This reduction in IFTs was consistent with a significant drop in total non-emergency responses since the emergence of COVID-19 and the response to it.